Richard Garriott: Origin Systems

+NCSoft

+Once Garriott's non-compete agreement with EA expired a year later, Destination partnered with NCSoft where Garriott acted as a producer and designer of MMORPGs.
+After that, he became the CEO of NCSoft Austin, also known as NC Interactive.

 Tabula Rasa failed to generate much money during its initial release, despite its seven-year development period.
-On November 11, 2008, in an open letter on the Tabula Rasa website, Garriott announced his plans to leave NCsoft to pursue new interests sparked by his spaceflight experiences.
-Later, however, Garriott claimed that the letter was forged as a means of forcing him out of his position and that he had had no intention of leaving.
-Garriott reviewed and signed this announcement, but did not sign a resignation letter that had been drafted for him by NCSoft.
-On November 24, 2008, NCsoft announced that it planned to end the live service of Tabula Rasa.
+On November 24, 2008, NCSoft announced that it planned to end the live service of Tabula Rasa.
 The servers shut down on February 28, 2009, after a period of free play from January 10 onward for existing account holders.

-In July 2010, an Austin District Court awarded Garriott US$28 million in his lawsuit against NCsoft, finding that the company did not appropriately handle his departure in 2008.
+NCSoft fired Garriot in November 2008, but publicly claimed that he left the company voluntarily, resulting in a lawsuit against them.
+In July 2010, an Austin District Court awarded Garriott US$28 million in his lawsuit against NCSoft, finding that the company did not appropriately handle his departure in 2008.
 In October 2011, the United States Court of Appeals for the Fifth Circuit affirmed the judgment.

+Portalarium

 Garriott founded the company Portalarium in 2009, which developed Shroud of the Avatar: Forsaken Virtues, a spiritual successor to the Ultima series.
 Garriott remarked that had they been able to secure the intellectual property rights to Ultima from EA, the game could have become Ultima Online 2.
 On March 8, 2013, Portalarium launched a Kickstarter campaign for Shroud of the Avatar: Forsaken Virtues.
 An early access version of the game was released on Steam in 2014, and the game was fully released in March 2018.
+The game received "mixed or average" reviews from critics.
+In October 2019, the assets and rights to Shroud of the Avatar were sold to Catnip Games, a company owned by Portalarium CEO Chris Spears.
+Garriott is no longer associated with either company.

+Current

-In April 2022 he announced he had begun working on a new fantasy MMO that uses NFT technology with long time contributor Todd Porter.
+In April 2022 he announced he had begun working on a new fantasy MMO that uses NFT technology with long-time contributor Todd Porter.
 In August 2022, the game was announced as Iron and Magic.
+However, in May 2023, it was reported that the game's official website has vanished and its Facebook page has lain dormant since September 2022, leading to many speculations regarding the status of the game.